ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 | Type    | composableimageset |
 | Extension | `.cis` |

 Cinema creates two types of data that are useful both within Cinema, but also to a wider set of applications.
 The formats are discussed in <sup>[1]</sup>.
-In order to standardize these data types and enable their use in other applications, we propose this standard specification.
+In order to standardize these data types and enable their use in other applications, we propose this specification.

 This specification covers data needed to write out Cinema's `float images` and `composable float images` in the same format.